 (a) include in the LNG Annual Program each LNG Slot, for which an LNG User has been declared as a successful bidder; and

-(b) to book for each LNG User who was a successful bidder the LNG Gasification Capacity and the Firm Delivery Capacity at the LNG Entry Point on the basis of the results of the LNG Auction, through corresponding Approved Applications under the Transmission and LNG Agreements concluded with the Operato.
+(b) to book for each LNG User who was a successful bidder the LNG Gasification Capacity and the Firm Delivery Capacity at the LNG Entry Point on the basis of the results of the LNG Auction, through corresponding Approved Applications under the Transmission and LNG Agreements concluded with the Operator.

 Any LNG User for whom LNG Gasification Capacity and Firm Transmission Capacity at the LNG Entry Point has been booked, shall be required to pay the Operator the relevant fee through the respective Approved Applications, as specified in the Tariff Regulation.